honeycombio/beeline-nodejs/README.md

 [![Build Status](https://travis-ci.org/honeycombio/beeline-nodejs.svg?branch=master)](https://travis-ci.org/honeycombio/beeline-nodejs)

 This package instruments your Express/NodeJS application for use with [Honeycomb](https://honeycomb.io).
-Slice and dice requests by endpoint, status, or even User ID, with zero custom instrumentation required([1](#footnotes)).
+Slice and dice requests by endpoint, status, or even User ID, with zero custom instrumentation required([1](#footnotes)), and includes an [experimental API](#API) for filling in the holes in automatic instrumentation, or for adding service-specific custom instrumentation.

 Requires Node 8+.
 Sign up for a [Honeycomb trial](https://ui.honeycomb.io/signup) to obtain a Write Key before starting.